 In an effort to help her prioritize, I assembled the following list of The Top 15 Packing Tips For The Teenage Girl:

-- Pack several different size ziplock bags to be filled later with everything from wet ponchos to dirty socks to snacks for a field trip hopefully not all at the same time.
+- Pack several different size ziplock bags to be filled later with everything from wet ponchos to dirty socks to snacks — though, I hope, not all at the same time.

 - Wear your bulkiest clothes on the plane.
 Including a scarf because it gets chilly when being ventilated with the recycled air that will later give you the sniffles you will call home about and pass amongst the group of thirty for the entirety of your stay.
 Oy.